maplibre/maplibre-native/platform/android/DEVELOPING.md

-# Developing - MapLibre GL Native for Android
+# Developing - MapLibre Native for Android

 These instructions are for developers interested in making code-level contributions to the SDK itself.